Kazual/twitter-hashtag-observer/README.md

 twitter-unique-hashtag-counter
 ==============================

-Unique Hashtag Monitor on Azure Worker with No-SQL Table Storage
+Simple Hashtag Monitor on Azure Worker with No-SQL Table Storage.

+Basic utility that allows you to monitor unique hashtag occurances, generate a count, and logs each unique occurance in an Azure table row.